Best Dystopian Novels of All Time

 Wanda is born during her namesake hurricane, to a mother who dies on the same night.
 As Wanda grows, she has to deal with the worsening landscape of a world dying around her.
 As she tries to survive, she also navigates relationships with loved ones and the surrounding community.

-Find this book in Thought-Provoking Books / Best Books for Book Clubs / Dystopian Novels
+Find this book in: Thought-Provoking Books / Best Books for Book Clubs / Dystopian Novels / Books Set at the Beach / GMA Book Club List 2022

 Fahrenheit 451

-Bradbury’s classic dystopian novel is one of the most well-known pieces of modern literature but I hadn’t read it!
-I don’t usually gravitate to books like this, but I had heard so many people speak about the relevancy of this novel today.
+Bradbury’s dystopian classic is one of the most well-known pieces of modern literature but I hadn’t read it!
+I don’t usually gravitate to books like this, but I heard so many people speak about the relevancy of this novel today.

 It’s so true.
 This sci-fi book offers a grim look at our future if our society continues down the road of this technology obsession we seem to have.